plxity/plxity/README.md

  ## I'm Apoorv.

 A Software Engineer and an OpenSource lover, also maintain my own OpenSource organization [Awesome React Modules](https://github.com/Awesome-React-Modules).
-I'm currently working as a Software Engineer Intern at **[Innovaccer](https://innovaccer.com/)** :man_technologist:.
+I'm currently working as a **Software Engineer Intern** at **[Innovaccer](https://innovaccer.com/)** :man_technologist:.
-I have experience working as a Software Developer in various domains like E-Commerce, Entertainment, Health-Care.
+I have experience working as a Software Developer in various domains like **E-Commerce, Entertainment, Health-Care**.

 ### ⚡ Technologies